Project News

 The entry of Dangote into Kenya is likely to shake up the local market, especially since the country’s production capacity has been running ahead of consumption for nearly a decade.

-However, the rapid expansion roads and other key infrastructure across the region is hoped to ensure adequate demand for the construction material thus cushioning the market players against the risk of oversupply.
+However, the rapid expansion of roads and other key infrastructure across the region is hoped to ensure adequate demand for the construction material thus cushioning the market players against the risk of oversupply.